 Criterion Α The total number of targets selected should be relatively small.
 Targets should be selected carefully to make technical analysis feasible within the project timeline and to ensure that scenario comparison can be performed without overwhelming decision-makers with redundant quantitative data. В Each of the targets should measure distinct criteria.
-Once a set of targets is created, it is necessary to verify that each of the targets in the set is measuring something unique, as having multiple targets with the same goal unnecessarily complicates scenario assessment and comparison. С The set of targets should provide some quantifiable metric for each of the identified goals.
+Once a set of targets is created, it is necessary to verify that each of the targets in the set is measuring something unique, as having multiple targets with the same goal unnecessarily complicates scenario assessment and comparison.
+The set of targets should provide some quantifiable metric for each of the identified goals.
 For each of the seven goals identified, the set of performance measures should provide some level of quantification for each to ensure that that particular goal is being met.
-Multiple goals may be measured with a single target, resulting in a smaller set of targets while still providing a metric for each of the goals Table 2 Techr vinie still providing a metho for each of the goals.
+Multiple goals may be measured with a single target, resulting in a smaller set of targets while still providing a metric for each of the goals.